PERI Investors Have Opportunity to Lead Perion Network Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., May 13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perion Network Ltd. ("Perion" or the "Company") (NASDAQ: PERI).
+LOS ANGELES, May 15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perion Network Ltd. ("Perion" or the "Company") (NASDAQ: PERI).

 Class Period: February 9, 2021 – April 5, 2024